pranavmaneriker/pranavmaneriker.github.io/about.md

 Previously (2016-2018), I was a Research Scientist at the Big Data Experience Lab, Adobe Research, Bangalore.
 Most of my work there involved natural language processing and statistical modelling.

-I have also spent two grad school summers doing internships - as a applied scientist intern at the Buyer Fraud team at Amazon (under TRMS), and as a research intern under [Jay Stokes](https://www.microsoft.com/en-us/research/people/jstokes/) at Microsoft Research.
+I have also spent two grad school summers doing internships - as a applied scientist intern at the Buyer Fraud team at Amazon in Seattle, WA, and as a research intern under [Jay Stokes](https://www.microsoft.com/en-us/research/people/jstokes/) at Microsoft Research (remotely).

 The details of my publications are available [here](https://scholar.google.com/citations?user=9t8gbkkAAAAJ&hl=en) and some selected publications are also in my resume.